 Anyone that I have met working in the vocational education and training (VET) sector for an extended period is generally a person who has great resilience, patience and determination to provide opportunities for people to learn and develop their skills and knowledge in the workforce.

-If you have been involved since the start of this century you have been witness to an ever changing environment of regulatory processes, increasing costs for providers, policy confusion and all the while there is challenges in getting any input into the training and assessment debate.
+If you have been involved since the start of this century you have been witness to an ever-changing environment of regulatory processes, increasing costs for providers, policy confusion and all the while there are challenges in getting any input into the training and assessment debate.

 Nevertheless, we have seen a range of support options and bodies emerge to translate and better respond in developing strategies and solutions to build our VET sector capacity and outcomes for learners.

 We now have a long awaited review released with further recommendations, ‘All Eyes on Quality’ to guide the next iteration of VET provision in Australia.
 One constant that seems to emerge at each juncture is a focus on the need to improve the quality of training and assessment offered through the Australian VET system.